chocolatey/choco-wiki/ChocolateyConfiguration.md

 * `genericVirusScannerPath` = **' '** - The full path to the command line virus scanner executable.
 Used when virusScannerType is Generic.
 Available in 0.9.10+.
 Licensed editions only.
 See https://chocolatey.org/docs/features-virus-check
 * `genericVirusScannerArgs` = **'[[File]]'** - The arguments to pass to the generic virus scanner.
 Use [[File]] for the file path placeholder.
 Used when virusScannerType is Generic.
 Available in 0.9.10+.
 Licensed editions only.
 See https://chocolatey.org/docs/features-virus-check
 * `genericVirusScannerValidExitCodes` = **'0'** - The exit codes for the generic virus scanner when a file is not flagged.
 Separate with comma, defaults to 0.
 Used when virusScannerType is Generic.
 Available in 0.9.10+.
 Licensed editions only.
 See https://chocolatey.org/docs/features-virus-check
+* `genericVirusScannerTimeoutInSeconds` = **'120'** - Generic Virus Scanner Timeout In Seconds - The number of seconds to allow the virus scanner to run before timing out.
+Used when virusScannerType is Generic.
+Defaults to '120'.
+Licensed editions v2.1.0+ only.
+See https://chocolatey.org/docs/features-virus-check

 ### Timeouts
 * `centralManagementReceiveTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to receive information from Chocolatey Central Management.
 Available in business editions v2.0.0+ only.
 * `centralManagementSendTimeoutInSeconds` = **'30'** - The amount of time, in seconds, that the background agent should wait to send information to Chocolatey Central Management.
 Available in business editions v2.0.0+ only.
+* `genericVirusScannerTimeoutInSeconds` = **'120'** - Generic Virus Scanner Timeout In Seconds - The number of seconds to allow the virus scanner to run before timing out.
+Used when virusScannerType is Generic.
+Defaults to '120'.
+Licensed editions v2.1.0+ only.
+See https://chocolatey.org/docs/features-virus-check

 ## Features